 Prepared in line with Welsh Government statutory guidance on the Well-being of Future Generations (Wales) Act 2015, Shared Purpose: Shared Future.

-1. Pembrokeshire Public Services Board ("the Board") is a statutory board established by the Well-being of Future Generations (Wales) Act 2015.
+1. Pembrokeshire Public Services Board or PSB (“the Board”) is a statutory board established by the Well-being of Future Generations (Wales) Act 2015.

 2. The purpose of the Board is to improve the economic, social, environmental and cultural well-being of Pembrokeshire.